xshyamx/simple-plantuml-mode/README.md

 Supports

-- Xref navigation of component definitions & references
+- Xref navigation of component definitions & references within the same file
 - Generating png preview files using the plantuml jar & java

 Adds the following keybindings